Health and Mental Health

 and Referral Team (SMART)

 The SMART program is a behavioral health crisis response program operated by American Medical Response, which provides immediate assessment, management, transport, and referral as appropriate to individuals with behavioral emergencies in the pre-hospital setting.
 The system includes two SMART vehicles staffed from 7 AM to 9 PM seven days per week.
 In FY 2016-17, SMART responded to 76% of behavioral emergency calls, exceeding their target of 75%.
-Thus far in FY 2017-18, SMART has responded to 71% of behavioral emergency calls and is actively working to meet its target of 75%.
+In FY 2017-18, SMART has responded to 71% of behavioral emergency calls and is actively working to meet its target of 75%.

 Shared Vision 2025